The Magnolia Point Women's Club (MPWC), dba

 or volunteering time.
 The possibilities

-In just twelve years of existence, the club has given more than $221,000 to those in need, primarily in Green Cove Springs
+In just fifteen years of existence, the club has given over $362,000 to those in need, primarily in Green Cove Springs

 and Clay County.
 These accomplishments are largely due to